dgis/emu48android/ReadMe.txt

 TODO

-- Pan and zoom seems possible after closing the calc.
 - In Chrome OS:
     - The timezone seems to be GMT (localtime_r not right?)!
     - sometimes there is no OK button in the KML Script Compilation Result.